-Activities during your stay at Solitaire Lodge include the use of motorized dinghies, kayaks, trout gear and tackle and there are some wondrous lake walks.
-For an additional charge, charter boats, fishing expeditions, a fly fishing guide, sightseeing guide, beach expeditions, golf, mountain bikes, helicopter and floatplane flights and jet boat safaris can be organized.
+Activities during your stay at Solitaire Lodge include the use of motorised dinghies, kayaks, trout gear and tackle and there are some wondrous lake walks.
+For an additional charge, charter boats, fishing expeditions, a fly fishing guide, sightseeing guide, beach expeditions, golf, mountain bikes, helicopter and floatplane flights and jet boat safaris can be organised.
 Rotorua is only a 20-minute drive and is New Zealand's thermal capital, with many geysers and thermal parks to explore.

 Charlotte Winter (Staff)

 Set right by Lake Tarawera, Solitaire Lodge is a charming property with the most spectacular views over the water.
 If you're looking for a property in Rotorua where you can put your feet up and relax - or even take part in some of the lake activities - then this is a great choice.
 Dinner here was delicious and the rooms were extremely comfortable, but the highlight was definitely waking up in the morning, drawing back the curtains and getting to enjoy the views over the lake from my private wooden deck.
 I could have sat there for hours!